TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ## 4. Experiment 2: Boot Noise

 ### 4.1 Purpose and Justification
 Verify that the Control Unit (Arduino) ignores all UART traffic during Raspberry Pi boot until the `0x11` handshake byte is received.
 This behavior is implemented in the `piReady` flag.
-Without this protection, random characters sent by the Pi during boot could be misinterpreted as move commands and cause unintended motion — a safety hazard for both the mechanism and anyone near the board.
+Without this protection, random characters sent by the Pi during boot could be misinterpreted as move commands and cause unintended motion (which is a safety hazard for both the mechanism and anyone near the board).

 ### 4.2 Hypothesis / Expected Results
-The carriage will remain stationary throughout the ~45-second Pi boot.
+The carriage will remain stationary throughout the about-45-second Pi boot.
 After `0x11` is received, the next valid command will execute normally.
 We expect 3/3 passes.

 ### 4.3 Procedure

-**Equipment & Inventory Items Used:**
-- _[Item # — Arduino Nano (A000005)]_
-- _[Item # — Raspberry Pi 5]_
-- _[Item # — CoreXY gantry assembly]_
-- _[Item # — Masking tape (for position marker)]_

 **Environmental Conditions:**
 - Standard indoor lab conditions.